ArtifexSoftware/mupdf.js/docs/how-to-guide/page.rst

     var result = page.getImages()

-This returns an array of objects which includes the image (:doc:`../../../classes/Image`) along with the bounding box and matrix transform.
+This returns an array of objects which includes the image (:mupdf:`Image`) along with the bounding box and matrix transform.

 The following example would extract all the images from a page and save them as individual files: